 - U.S. tax reporting exemptions.
 The Canada-U.S. tax treaty recognizes RRSPs as tax-deferred accounts for U.S. tax purposes.
 This means there is little worry about foreign income reporting.

 Using the super simple RRSP calculator from this page a 30-year-old who contributes $5,000 per year into their RRSP, for 30 dedicated years, earning 6% on average over that timeframe will own over $420,000 in their account at age 60.
 Assuming couples can do this, that’s approaching $1 million combined at time of retirement.

-$1 million invested wisely is likely to churn out at least $30,000 per year for life starting at age 60.
+$1 million invested wisely in low-cost ETFs is likely to churn out at least $30,000 per year for life starting at age 60.
 Combine that with Canada Pension Plan (CPP) and (Old Age Security) government benefits and it’s not a stretch for many Canadian couples to earn $50,000-$60,000 per year in retirement without a workplace pension.